TIBCOSoftware/be-tools/docs/Dockerfile-for-TIBCO-BusinessEvents.md

 -   `50000` and `50001`: These are the ports on which TIBCO ActiveSpaces listens.
 These are exposed by the base image.

     **Note:** The port for `AS_LISTEN_URL` and `AS_DISCOVER_URL` are set to `50000` in scripts.
 Also, for `AS_REMOTE_LISTEN_URL`, the port is set to `50001`.
 You must not change these ports.
--  `47500-47510` and `47100-47110` are the ports used by Apache Ignite nodes as listen ports and as communication ports.
 -   `5555`: This is the JMX port exposed by the base image.
 -   `8090` and `5000`: These are the rule management server ports exposed by the base image.